I Rise (song): Promotion

 Madonna partnered with Time Studios to create a music video for "I Rise", which was directed by Peter Matkiwsky and released on June 19, 2019.
 Madonna herself does not appear in the video, but it instead shows footage of the Stoneman Douglas High School shooting survivors, LGBTQ supporters, women's rights protesters, Olympic gymnast Aly Raisman's testimony about sexual abuse, Filipino journalist Maria Ressa's arrest, among other social justice movements.
 Mike Wass from Idolator commented that the clip "conveys the song's powerful message in a striking way", while according to Alexander Kacala from The Advocate, "Madonna has never shied away from making bold statements with her work", and the video was "a testament to that".

 The first live performance of "I Rise" took place during Madonna's appearance at Stonewall 50 – WorldPride NYC 2019, where it was the closing number.
 The backdrops depicted imagery of the students who spearheaded the March for Our Lives movement, along with the word "resist"; Madonna wore an eye-patch over her left eye, while her background dancers were dressed as police officers that wielded.
 After the performance, fireworks exploded over the venue.

 "I Rise" was performed as the encore of the singer's 2019–20 Madame X Tour.
 The performance began with González's speech being presented on the screen, which then showed news footage of protests and marches.
 At the end of the performance, the screen turned the colors of the Rainbow flag, followed by Madonna and her dancers exiting the stage with their fists raised.
 During her stop at the London Palladium on February 5, 2020, halfway through the song's performance, the theatre dropped the stage curtain and switched off the sound as Madonna had gone past her deadline; the rest of the performance was done a capella.
 This angered the singer, who took to her Instagram account for accusing the venue of trying to censor her show.
+The performance was included as the final track on the live album Madame X: Music from the Theater Xperience.